Leavenworth County Court Records

 Marriage Records

-Marriage licenses in Leavenworth County are issued by the District Court Clerk’s Office.
+Marriage licenses in Leavenworth County are issued by the District Court Clerk's Office.
 Kansas law does not require a waiting period or blood test.
 Both applicants must appear in person with valid identification and pay the license fee.
-Following the ceremony, the officiant returns the completed license to the clerk for recording.
+After the ceremony, the officiant returns the completed license to the clerk for recording.

 Certified copies of marriage certificates can be requested from: